 Mr Puddick's counsel, Michael Wolkind QC, asked Mr Haynes if he was "not to be trusted because you are a dishonest and deceitful man?"

 The barrister added: "What is it about the website that you are moaning about?
-You suffered the same degree of harassment that a burglar does when he is caught by the police."'Upset and distress'
+You suffered the same degree of harassment that a burglar does when he is caught by the police."

 Mr Haynes initially made a complaint to police after receiving text messages and phone calls but dropped charges in a bid to put the incident behind him.